opendistro/for-elasticsearch-docs/docs/ism/policies.md

 A window of an hour, which this example uses, is generally sufficient, but you might increase it to 2--3 hours to avoid missing the window and having to wait a week for the transition to occur.
 Alternately, you could use a broader expression such as `* * * * SAT,SUN` to have the transition occur at any time during the weekend.

+For information on writing cron expressions, see [Cron expression reference](../../alerting/cron/).

 ---